 Become acquainted with the movement

-Download and read our recent Case Studies report.
+Download and read our Case Studies report as well as this article from NCEA’s Momentum magazine.
 Familiarize yourself with the reasons these schools felt compelled to transition, the challenges they faced, and the fruits they are experiencing as a result.
 Often, their success is evident not just in surging enrollment, but in the vibrant communities of faith and learning that result when “Catholic identity” is not just added on, but is instead woven through the school culture, curriculum, and pedagogy.
 You can also visit the Articles page of our website to read about the successes that schools are having all over the country.